Seyiturbo/Weatherdashboard/README.md

 # Utilization

- All you need to do is open [this page](https://seyiturbo.github.io/Weatherdashboard/) in your browser.
-The weather dashboard will be ready for you to use;
+ Open this link [this page](https://seyiturbo.github.io/Weatherdashboard/) in your browser.
+The weather dashboard will open and then input your desired location.
+At the moment, the weather dashboard index file broke although the weather app is working fine.
+Working on fixing the dashboard as soon as possible.

 md
  ![Screenshot 1](./images/Screenshot1.png)